Hello, I'm Ryan.

 ORIGIN STORY

 I was born in Kingston, Jamaica in 1989, but my early childhood was spent in the rural St. Andrew hills.
-It was there that I began drawing in the dirt, befriending animals, and developed a lasting love for the art of nature.
+That home is where I would drawing in the dirt, befriend animals, and develop my lasting love for art and nature.

 MY WORK